gsoykan/comics_text_plus/README.md

-# Robust Comics Text Dataset: COMICS TEXT+ & OCR Pipeline for Comics
+# Improving OCR Data for Comics Research: A Benchmark and Analysis

 The purpose of this work is to enable research on comics by improving the text quality of the largest comics dataset shared in [COMICS](https://arxiv.org/abs/1611.05118).
 During the process of generating high-quality text data, text detection and recognition models are trained and selected to create an end-to-end SOTA OCR pipeline for comics.
 The models are trained with custom-labeled data that we also share for text detection and recognition tasks.